transfer-agent-protocol/tap-cap-table/README.md

 ## Contributing

 We welcome all contributions.
-Please give a quick read to our [CONTRIBUTING](./CONTRIBUTING.md) guidelines to understand the them and the process.
+Please give a quick read to our [CONTRIBUTING](./CONTRIBUTING.md) guidelines before submiting new PRs!

 ## License